 The Renaissance Period

-The Renaissance Period in music is generally agreed upon to have lasted from 1430 to 1600.
+Regarding music, the Renaissance Period is generally agreed to be from 1430 to 1600.
 It was primarily characterized as a “rebirth” because of a renewed interest in Ancient Greek philosophy and ideals.
 Moreover, music became seen as an extension of rhetoric as opposed to just a science.
 Two of the most influential composers of the early Renaissance were Guillaume Du Fay (c.
-1397-1474)and John Dunstable (1390-1453).
+1397-1474) and John Dunstable (1390-1453).

 Dunstable’s music exemplified a music style that was called la contenance angloise by his French contemporaries.
 To simply put it, what made it stand out so much compared to older French music was the kinds of harmonies that Dunstable used.
 Here’s a motet of his:

 At the beginning of the 16th century, Josquin des Prez (c.
-1450-1521) became “the Beethoven of his day,” as he was incredibly famous, even after his death.
-Josquin took advantage of a new invention called the printing press, which allowed him to have his music printed and sold, which was extremely novel at the time.
+1450-1521) became “the Beethoven of his day.”
+He was incredibly famous, even after his death.
+Among composers, Josquin was an early adopter of the newly invented printing press which allowed his music to be reproduced quickly and sold more widely.
 Renaissance music theorists called Josquin’s style as the ars perfecta (the perfect art).
-Here’s a catchy little song of his called El Grillo (the cricket).
+Here’s a catchy little song of his called El Grillo (the cricket):

 The lute became the most popular instrument of the Renaissance since polyphonic masses and motets could be arranged for it, and much of the lute music composed and printed in Italy was similar in texture to these compositions.
 Here’s a polyphonic lute song by the Italian composer Francesco da Milano (1497-1543).